A night at the Toronto office

 What's our connection to W4TW?

-W4TW's volunteer leadership team includes a recent graduate from Queen's University, a PhD Student from the University of Toronto, a City of Toronto employee, a University of Waterloo student and our very own team member, Janelle de Vries.
+W4TW's volunteer leadership team includes a recent graduate from Queen's University, a PhD Student from the University of Toronto, a City of Toronto employee, and a University of Waterloo student.

 How else we're supporting